AnishaSingh0118/Outreachy-Progress-Mboacare/README.md

 This repository is dedicated to tracking the progress of our project for the internship.
 We will be using it to report on our project and keep a record of our work.

+# Huge Disclaimer:
+This repository was our submission for the Outreachy internship, but the project concepts and ideas were entirely of @Mboalab's community.

+## Link to the Actual Repo : https://github.com/Mboalab/Outreachy_May_2023-August_2023-Internships

 # mboacare
 The app we are designing is named "**mboacare.**" This name is derived from a combination of "Mboalab," which is the name of the organization we are interning for, and "care," representing the focus of the app on medical facilities and healthcare services.